ajzeng/z-multi-cache/README.md

     // getItem, in localStorage, get value from key: 'defaultKey', in sessionStorage get value from key: 'ssKey' store.getItem('defaultKey', {scope: 'global', type: ['localStorage', {type: 'sessionStorage', key: 'ssKey' }] })

+    // getItem according to the priorities of "localStorage", "sessionStorage", and "urlSearch". the default value is "2018-12-12" while the result of getItem is undefined. if getItem from urlSearch, the key is arrDate store.getItem('theDate', {
+        scope: 'global',
+        type: ['localStorage', 'sessionStorage', { type: 'urlSearch', key: 'arrDate'}],
+        default: function() {  return '2018-12-12' } // default can also be a string: '2018-12-12'
+    });

     // update search part of the url
     // if 'theCityName' in the search part of url, then the value from storage of key: cityName will update 'theCityName' store.getItem('cityName', {scope: 'global', updateSearchUrlKey: 'theCityName' })